Home

 I am a white male in my twenties and I have never personally experienced any type of discrimination at the workplace.
 This may be because I am not a minority by definition, but I like to believe that my associates of different ethnic backgrounds are also not experiencing any type of discrimination at our office.
 My company employs a very diverse group of individuals and discrimination of any type is something that is definitely not tolerated.

 My company creates custom retail inventory programs based on the needs of the individual client.
 After the programming is completed, the project then comes to my department for thorough testing, at which point I will then certify the project to be used in a live environment or return it to programming for corrections.
 Being that I speak both English and Spanish, I typically work on projects for clients in our Spain or Mexico divisions.
 When you tell someone you are a quality systems engineer they are never really sure of what exactly you do.
 This is because the job title is very vague.
-A quality systems engineer in the information technology industry will perform a job that is very different from a quality assurance engineer in, say, the automotive industry.
+A quality systems engineer in the information technology industry will perform a job that is very different from a quality assurance engineer in, say, the automotive industry

 I would rate my job as an eight on a scale of one to ten.
 I enjoy my job because I feel I am good at it, but sitting at a desk all day sometimes bores me.